 |Geological subdivision:||Opatica Subprovince|

-|Lithology:||Mafic and ultramafic volcanic and intrusive rocks, chert and iron formation|
+|Lithology:||Mafic and ultramafic volcanic and intrusive rocks, chert, iron formation and felsic tuff|

-Unit nAdln1 usually corresponds to pillow and massive flow very fine or fine-grained basalts.
+Unit nAdln1 usually consists of very fine or fine-grained pillow basalts and massive flow basalts.
+Minor proportions of felsic tuff and gabbro, not visible at the scale of the Ministère’s geological maps, are present in the pile of mafic extrusive rocks.
 The pillow facies dominates the west and north branch of the UEGB and south of Dolent Lake.
-The massive facies is most prevalent in the Bohier Island area and north of the eastern branch of the belt.
-Some outcrops exhibit weakly-deformed pillows, while others were deformed and flattened.
-Locally observed were peduncles, molar tooth-shaped pillows, quartz chambers, saussuritized pillow cores, micro-pillow (<10 cm) and mega-pillow (>1.5 m wide) areas.
+The massive facies is most prevalent in the Bohier Island area and north of the east branch of the belt.
+Some outcrops exhibit weakly-deformed pillows, while others are flattened.
+Locally observed were peduncles, molar tooth-shaped pillows, quartz chambers, saussuritized pillow cores, micro-pillow (<10 cm), mega-pillow (>1.5 m wide) areas and brecciated flows.
 Pillow edges are blackish and well defined.
-They contain biotite, chlorite, amphiboles and sulphides.
+The latter contain biotite, chlorite, amphiboles and sulphides.
 Basalt is generally non-magnetic.

 Dolent Formation 1a (nAdln1a): Porphyritic or Glomerophyric Basalt